sardariuss/carlson_protocol/README.md

   - Manage to convey how the protocol works in the UI
   - Make a functional test scenario with many users and votes, manage the balances of each user
-  - The Carlson' protocol relies on conditions on time and durations, which kind be tricky to reproduce in a test
+  - The Carlson' protocol relies on conditions on time and durations, which can be tricky to reproduce in a test

 ### Later